-Greetings and welcome to Palma's 2022-23 School Year, our 71st year of Excellence in Education!
+Greetings and welcome to Palma's 2023-24 School Year, our $72^{nd}$ year of Excellence in Education!
 This edition of the Palma Student & Parent Handbook has been revised and is available to you online at our school's website.
 It contains information that will be of interest to the student and his parents in realizing the most of one's time and efforts on the Palma campus throughout the school year.
 This revised handbook presents to you Palma's expectations of each student and parent throughout this school year, from Orientation Day in August through Graduation Day on Memorial Day weekend.

 Quality education in a positive and safe learning environment is an important concern to parents and educators in every school, especially here at Palma.
-We accept the challenge of educating young men and will do whatever we can to continue the excellent reputation and environment Palma has enjoyed these past 70 years.
+We accept the challenge of educating young men and will do whatever we can to continue the excellent reputation and environment Palma has enjoyed these past 71 years.
 Quality education today requires that cooperative and honest efforts between the school and family and the student and his teachers flow smoothly on a regular basis.
 Palma's administration, faculty and staff are partners with parents in their son's education; we notify parents of concerns about student life or behavior, even when off campus.
 We want to assist parents and students in making sure the educational process is well directed here at school, as well as at home.
 All Palma students and parents are expected to read this handbook and become familiar with what is required as one of those key members of the Palma family.

-You are expected to read all of the information contained in this handbook, and you are asked to sign below and return this consent form to school as soon as possible.
-If you have any questions on what is contained in this 2022-23 Palma Student and Parent Handbook, please include your inquires and/or comments in the space below or on a separate attachment to my attention, your principal.
+You are expected to read all of the information contained in this handbook, and you have already consented to be governed by its rules and regulations as per your enrollment contract with Palma School.
+If you have any questions on what is contained in this 2023-24 Palma Student and Parent Handbook, please submit your inquires and/or comments to my attention, your principal.